jbz/hubot-rollcall/README.md

 ```
 ianw:  hubot present
 hubot: @ianw is here!
+hubot: (3/3) present or accounted for!
-Attendance check COMPLETED at 07.27 14:17
+hubot: Attendance check COMPLETED at 07/27 14:17
 ```

 ### Canceling the rollcall